William Adam of Blair Adam: In politics

+In office

-Thereafter, he was less involved in politics as he developed his career at the English bar.
+Thereafter, Adam was less involved in politics as he developed his career at the English bar.
 Through his friendship with the Prince of Wales he was appointed Solicitor General for Scotland (1802–1805) and then Attorney General to the Prince (1805–1806).
 From 1806 to 1815 he was Chancellor of the Duchy of Cornwall, another office in the gift of the Prince.

 Adam was Lord Lieutenant of Kinross-shire from 1802 until his death.
 He became a friend of Sir Walter Scott.
 In 1812, he published Vitruvius Scoticus, a collection of his grandfather William Adam's architectural projects, which the elder William had first initiated in 1727.

 During the Regency of the Prince of Wales, Adam received judicial office in Scotland.
 Between 1814 and 1819 he was a Baron of the Scottish Court of Exchequer.
 Adam became a member of the Privy Council on 17 March 1815.
 He became Lord Chief Commissioner of the Scottish jury court from 1815 until his death.

+Later life

-In 1832-33, his home address was 31 Charlotte Square in Edinburgh.
+In 1832–33, Adam's home address was 31 Charlotte Square in Edinburgh.

-He died in Edinburgh on 17 February 1839, and was buried at Greyfriars Kirkyard He lies in the huge family vault built for his grandfather, William Adam the architect, facing his father, John Adam.
+Adam died in Edinburgh on 17 February 1839, and was buried at Greyfriars Kirkyard He lies in the huge family vault built for his grandfather, William Adam the architect, facing his father, John Adam.
 The vault lies south-west of the church, in front of the Covenanters Prison.